canonical/ubuntu-packaging-guide/docs/explanation/package-model.rst

 ^^^^^^^^^^^^^

 The following formats are rarely used, experimental and/or historical.
-You should only choose these if you know what you do.
+You should only choose these if you know what you are doing.

-- ``3.0 (custom)``: Doesn't represent an actual *source package* format but can be used to create *source packages* with arbitrary files.
+- ``3.0 (custom)``: Doesn't represent an actual source package format but can be used to create source packages with arbitrary files.
 - ``3.0 (git)``: An experimental format to package from a :term:`git` repository.
 - ``3.0 (bzr)``: An experimental format to package from a :term:`Bazaar` repository.
-- ``2.0``: The first specification of a new-generation *source package* format.
+- ``2.0``: The first specification of a new-generation source package format.
   It was never widely adopted and eventually replaced by :ref:`3.0 (quilt) <SourcePackageFormat_3.0quilt>`.

 ``.changes`` file
 ~~~~~~~~~~~~~~~~~

-Although technically not part of a *source package* -- every time a *source package* is built,
+Although technically not part of a source package -- every time a source package is built,
-a :file:`.changes` file will be created alongside.
+a :file:`.changes` file will be created alongside it.
 The :file:`.changes` file contains metadata
-from the *Source Control* file and other information (e.g. the latest changelog entry) about the
+from the Source Control file and other information (e.g. the latest changelog entry) about the
-*source package*. :term:`Archive` tools and :term:`Archive Administrators <Archive Admin>` use this
+source package. :term:`Archive` tools and :term:`Archive Administrators <Archive Admin>` use this
-data to process changes to *source packages* and determine the appropriate action to upload the
+data to process changes to source packages and determine the appropriate action to upload the
-*source package* to the :term:`Ubuntu Archive`.
+source package to the :term:`Ubuntu Archive`.

 .. _BinaryPackages:

-Binary Packages
+Binary packages
 ---------------

-A *binary package* is a standardized format that the :term:`Package Manager` (:manpage:`dpkg(1)` or
+A **binary package** is a standardized format that the :term:`Package Manager` (:manpage:`dpkg(1)` or
-:manpage:`apt(8)`) can understand to install and uninstall software on a target machine to simplify
+:manpage:`apt(8)`) can understand to install and uninstall software on a target machine.
+This simplifies
-distributing software to a target machine and managing software on a target machine.
+distributing software to a target machine and managing the software on that machine.

-A :term:`Debian` *binary package* is a file with the :file:`.deb` file extension that
+A Debian binary package uses the :file:`.deb` file extension and contains a set
-contains a set of files that will be installed on the host system and a set of files
+of files that will be installed on the host system and a set of files that
-that control how the files will be (un-)installed.
+control how the files will be (un-)installed.

 Resources
 ---------